 How the full-text search works in Vertec

-With Vertec 6.8, we have introduced a full-text search function that searches emails (incl. attachments) and documents stored in Vertec in addition to texts.
-You can find a detailed technical overview in Full-text search and indexing.
+As of Vertec 6.8, Vertec features a full-text search function that searches emails (incl. attachments) and documents stored in Vertec in addition to the texts.

 Clicking on the magnifying glass in the navigation menu (or F6